hytechclub/web-102/Archive/StyleManipulationLesson/StyleManipulation.md

 We want to create a simple webpage that allows a user to enter a password.
 If they enter the correct password, the webpage should inform them that they entered the correct password with a nice green message, and display an image.
 If they enter an incorrect password, the webpage should inform them that they entered the wrong password with a red message, and hide the image.

 ## HTML
-Start by forking [this starter Repl](https://replit.com/@HylandOutreach/StyleUpdates).
+Start by copying [this project](https://hytop.onrender.com/e/styleupdates).
 It has some basic setup, but it does not do much yet.

 ### Text Input and Button
 To make this work, we first need a text input and a button.
 We want them to appear together, on their own line.
 We can place them inside a `div` to achieve this structure (right under the paragraph).
 Note that the input also requires an `id` so that we can select it in the JavaScript.